01 of 07

 7 DIY Tips Before You Call a Washer Repair Tech

-I've interviewed dozens of washer and dryer repair technicians and watched them make repairs.
-As I listened, I learned that many of the problems can be solved without a service call; even by the mechanically challenged.
+Many of the problems for any brand of washer can be solved without a service call; even by the mechanically challenged.

 Here are seven tips to help you problem solve when your washer isn't working properly.
 These may save you the expense of a service call or eliminate some issues so the problem is easier for the technician to solve.